Links on SoundGuys may earn us a commission. Learn more.

-If you’ve ever looked closely at your earbuds without the ear tips on them—we don’t blame you if you haven’t—then you may have noticed that there isn’t a universal standard in earbud-nozzle diameter.
-Some are narrower than others, so you’ll need to do a little research to ensure that the core of your premium ear tips fit around the earbuds.
+If you’ve ever looked closely at your earbuds without the silicone sleeves on them, then you may have noticed that there isn’t a universal standard in earbud-nozzle diameter.
+Some are narrower than others, so you’ll need to do a little research to ensure that the core of your premium silicone sleeves fit around the earbuds.
 Typically, a quick visit to a manufacturer’s website will do the trick.
 Comply walks users through finding compatible ear tips via its “find your fit” module.
 This is a basic, step-by-step process that guarantees compatibility.

-As you can see, there are a few variables when it comes to picking out the right ear tips for you.
+As you can see, there are a few variables when it comes to picking out the right tips for you.
 But like any good recipe, once you understand all of the ingredients and what pairings work, the final product is that much more enjoyable.
 All it takes is time to define how you plan on using your earbuds and figuring out what style and material seem the most fitting.
 Then it’s a few clicks to make that sound-altering purchase.

 Some wireless earbuds feature software-powered ear tip fit tests

 Finding the best ear tips for your needs is a deceptively involved task, depending on the earbuds you’ve purchased.
 Headset manufacturers are beginning to realize that not everyone understands what a good fit feels like, so various companies have released ear tip fit tests bundled into their respective apps and software.